Kama-1/1800_202430_BBY30/README.md

-    /script.js               # Script for logging out the user /settings.js             # Script for updating the users settings /skeleton.js             # Script for loading the skeleton elements such as the navbar ├── styles                   # Folder for styles
+    /script.js               # Script for logging out the user /settings.js             # Script for updating the users settings /skeleton.js             # Script for loading the skeleton elements such as the navbar /assingmentsPopUp.js     # Script for populating and displaying assignment modals ├── styles                   # Folder for styles
     /admin.css               # Styling to override the bookmark and checkbox elements from skeletonStyles.css /assignmentsStyles.css   # Styling for the basic elements on the assignments.html page